huggingface/dataset-viewer/README.md

 Set environment variables to configure the following aspects:

 - `EXTRACT_ROWS_LIMIT`: maximum number of rows in the extract.
 Defaults to `100`.
+- `HOSTNAME`: the hostname used by the app.
+Defaults to `"localhost"`.
 - `PORT`: the port used by the app.
 Defaults to `8000`.
 - `WEB_CONCURRENCY`: the number of workers.
 Defaults to `1`.